ljw1004/roslyn/docs/specs/feature - arbitrary async returns - discussion.md

 * This requires to judge whether the type `Func<MyTask<int>>` or `Func<Task<int>>` is a [better conversion target](https://github.com/ljw1004/csharpspec/blob/gh-pages/expressions.md#better-conversion-target)
 * This requires to judge whether there is an implicit conversion from `MyTask<int>` to `Task<int>` or vice versa.

-In general there won't be implicit conversions between arbitrary tasklikes and `Task`, and we shouldn't expect there to be.
+Folks might decide to have user-defined implicit conversions between their tasklikes and `Task`.
 But that's beside the point.
 The only way we'll get a good overload resolution disambiguation between the candidates is if we go down the *tie-breaker* path to pick the more specific candidate.
-Once we've started down the *better function member* route, it's already too late.
+Once we instead start down the *better function member* route, it's already too late, and forever will it dominate our destiny.

 **Problem statement: Somehow, Example5 should pick the first candidate on grounds that it's more specific.**